 WASP PhD interaction

-Close to twenty WASP PhDs have expressed interest in showcasing research in the WARA PS Arena.
-Their research include areas such as:
+WASP PhD students have performed research at WARA PS and their research include areas such as:

 - Integrated task, and trajectory planning for quadcopters, coordinated motion planning